LatamLink/latamlink.io/docs/network-topology.md

 <img src="/img/diagramas/topologia-red.png" alt="LatamLink Network Typology" width="450" />

 ## Network Core
 The core network is composed of the blocks producers who have been added to the consensus protocol group.
-The final computational power source is derivated from the network core.
+The final computational power source is derived from the network core.

 ![Core Network Typology](/img/diagramas/red-core.png)